Evolution of Primordial Neutrino Helicities in Astrophysical Magnetic Fields and Implications for their Detection

-One of the larger magnetic fields a relic neutrino encounters en route to local detectors is that of our galaxy, $B_g \sim 10\mu$G. Galactic fields do not point in a uniform direction, but rather their orientation changes over a coherence length, $\Lambda_g$, of order kpc \cite{TPB,zweibel,han2004,YRZ}.
-The spin orientation undergoes a random walk through the changing directions of magnetic field, reducing the net rotation by a factor $\sim\sqrt{\ell_g/\Lambda_g}$, where $\ell_g$ is the mean crossing distance of the galaxy, of order the galactic volume $V_g$ divided by $\sigma_g$, its cross-sectional area.
-Thus the square of the spin rotation of a neutrino passing through a given galaxy ($g$) is \beq \langle \theta^2\rangle_{g} \simeq \left(2\mu_\nu B_g \frac{\Lambda_g}{v}\right)^2 \frac{\ell_g} {\Lambda_g} \eeq All quantities (except $\mu_\nu$) nominally depend on the epoch $t$.
+One of the larger magnetic fields a relic neutrino encounters en route to local detectors is that of our galaxy, $B_g \sim 10\mu$G. Galactic fields do not point in a uniform direction, but rather change orientation over a coherence length, $\Lambda_g$, of order kpc \cite{TPB,zweibel,han2004,YRZ}.
+The spin orientation undergoes a random walk through the changing directions of $\vec B$, reducing the net rotation by a factor $\sim\sqrt{\ell_g/\Lambda_g}$, where $\ell_g$ is the mean crossing distance of the galaxy, of order the galactic volume $V_g$ divided by $\sigma_g$, its cross-sectional area.
+Thus the mean square spin rotation of a neutrino passing through a galaxy ($g$) is \beq \langle \theta^2\rangle_{g} \simeq \left(2\mu_\nu B_g \frac{\Lambda_g}{v}\right)^2 \frac{\ell_g} {\Lambda_g} \eeq All quantities (except $\mu_\nu$) nominally depend on the epoch $t$.
 The spin rotation is larger for more massive neutrinos since $1/v^2 = 1+m_\nu^2/p^2$, with $p$ the neutrino momentum.